This playbook’s objectives are to:

 - Unsubscribe rate

-If you have not started to use the Everest API, it is recommended to automate design tests to save time and for the flexibility to use and view the data according to your business needs.
+If you have not started to use the Everest Design & Content API, it is recommended to automate design tests to save time and for the flexibility to use and view the data according to your business needs.
 Developer resources required.

 A/B testing leads to incremental engagement gains as you learn what content resonates best with your subscribers.
 Before incorporating Everest’s Design & Content into your A/B testing strategy, make sure you have allotments available.